sladygin/simpas/README.md

 Define the variables in _setenv.sh_, according to your environment and your
 needs:

-* **SCH\_LOOP_DELAY** - in seconds

-  Delay between the checks if conditions are met.
-Set to 30 seconds by default.

-  > **Note** that setting this value to 60 seconds or more makes that there
-  > will be no guarantee that a job will be executed exactly at given hour
-  > and minute.

 * **SCH_TEMP** - temporary directory

 * **SCH_LOG** - log directory